React Amsterdam is a celebration of good things coming together: ReactJS that rocks and spring in Amsterdam that blossoms

 React Amsterdam is a full day two-track conference on all things React, gathering Front End developers across the globe in the tech heart of Europe.
 React Amsterdam is a heir to the biggest React community in BeNeLux and we have our priorities straight: only the highest quality content with careful balance of practical and visionary talks.
 React Amsterdam 2017 will take place in the Kromhouthal - former shipbuilding factory at a waterfront of Amsterdam City center.

-For those willing to get up to speed with React & React Native before the main conference day, and learn from top industry trainers - we prepared 2 full-day workshops.
-Separate and combined tickets available via main order form.
+For those willing to get up to speed with React & React Native before the main conference day and learn from top industry trainers - we organize a pre-conference training day.
+Stand-alone and conference-combo tickets available via main order form.

 Software Engineer at Netflix, specializes in enterprise single-page applications.